jlcarruda/scryfall-rails/README.md

 # Response

 The default response for all calls are JSON.
-If a `is_struct: true` is passed as argument, the return will be a `OpenStruct` Hash object.
+If a `to_struct: true` is passed as argument, the return will be a `OpenStruct` Hash object.